RockiRider/simplestlogin/README.md

 # simplestlogin
-This is the most simple login feature using php.
+This is the most simple 1 user admin login feature using php.

 Enjoy!